An Exploration of the Difference Between Leadership and Management

 “In a tech company, a leader might focus on envisioning the next groundbreaking product, inspiring the team with a compelling vision.
 A manager in the same company would then take this vision and work on the logistical aspects, such as assigning tasks, setting timelines, setting the budget, and ensuring the project stays on budget.”

-Mary Krull
+Mary Bertolino

 “Leaders are strategic long-term thinkers and think about how their actions now will impact their team in the long run.
 Managers are more concerned with short-term operational goals and metrics.”

-LEADERS STRATEGIZE ABOUTMANAGERS PLAN ABOUT
+LEADERS STRATEGIZE ABOUT:MANAGERS PLAN ABOUT:

 Company objectivesOrganizing tasks